|Oracle® Application Express Application Builder User's Guide

 0).
 When you request a page by either entering the URL in the browser or by clicking on a link having

-0 for the session ID and all branches to public pages have new URLs that use
+0 for the session ID and all branches to public pages will have new URLs that use

 0 as the visible session ID.
 Behind the scenes, however, the Application Express engine uses the session ID in the cookie as the actual session ID to locate session state.

 This feature is useful when you want to hide the actual session ID.
 By hiding the session ID, you enable users to bookmark pages without needing to include the session ID in the bookmark link.
 As an added benefit, using zero as the session ID also keeps the actual session ID hidden from search engines.

 In order to use zero as the session ID in your application, you have to generate at least one link having a zero session ID.
 The use of this first link starts the zero session ID mechanism.
 One approach would be to provide a single static link with a zero session ID on the application home page.
 For example, where you might normally code the link to page 2 as

 f?p=&APP_ID.:2:&APP_SESSION, you would code

 Oracle provides a utility function to enable developers to use PL/SQL to generate anchors to application pages using the f?p syntax.
 Use